CoflNetMod/CoflNet/README.md

 Install Minecraft Forge 1.8.9.

-Download the latest SkyCofl.jar from the GitHub releases.
+Download the latest SkyCofl.jar from the [Github Releases.](https://github.com/CoflNetMod/CoflNet/releases) .

 Place it in your .minecraft/mods folder.